kishorek03/Academy-Frontend/README.md

 1. **Home Screen**:
    - Welcome page displaying an overview of the application.
-   - Navigation options for registration and login.
+   - Navigation options for registration, login, and password management.
    - ![Home Screen](./screenshots/Home.png)

 2. **Register Form**: